pictureanastronomer/pictureanastronomer.github.io/_pages/symposium.md

 *Registration information coming soon.*

-See below for more information about each of the invited speakers and their talks.
+See below for more information about each of the invited speakers and their talks (more to be added).

 <!-- pages/projects.md -->
 <div class="projects">